TrailNation Summit Speakers

 Senior Environmental Planner, Delaware Valley Regional Planning Commission

-Session: Mapping and Advocacy
+Session: Mapping Trail Networks for Implementation & Advocacy

 Emily is environmental planner for the Delaware Valley Regional Planning Commission (DVRPC), focusing on the Circuit Trails Network and sustainability initiatives.
 Her previous roles include serving as an environmental planner for the New Jersey Department of Environmental Protection, where responsibilities involved supporting climate planning across municipalities, and as a project manager at Lime.
 Emily holds a master’s degree in city/urban, community and regional planning from the University of Pennsylvania and an undergraduate degree in architectural studies from Connecticut College.